SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 + Whenever enumerating at any stage (initial recon or privesc), check EVERY SINGLE THING till you find a clue/foothold; do NOT assume anything because assumptions would lead to missing the next vector (also check notes)

++ Sometimes a certain action/script/exploit may or may not work; try once more but faster or without delay (if it is a sequence of multiple steps) to confirm we are not hitting a time-bound restriction (e.g. - files getting cleared or config getting reset)

 + Scanning:

   Start with a TCP scan; if you do not get anything from footprinting the services found, then only go for a UDP scan since it is time-consuming.